102 State Park Rd

 The park has five cabins available to rent

 There are 5 cabins, 54 tent/RV sites and 23 lean-to's.
 All three restrooms have flush toilets, hot and cold running water and coin-operated hot showers.
 A sanitary dump station is available, but there are no hookups.
-There are hiking trails, a campers' beach, the Don Eagle Museum, an amphitheater, a nature center, and a play area.
+There are hiking trails, a campers' beach, the Don Eagle Museum, an amphitheater, a nature center, and a play area with swing set.
 At the nearby day use area (at the southern end of Island Pond) there is a long, sandy beach, and a bathhouse with restrooms.
 Campers may rent kayaks, canoes, row boats, and pedal boats on Spectacle Pond.
 There are no rental boats at the day use area on Island Pond.

 There are 5 cabins at the park that are available to rent.